 Here’s an example — My friend Jamie is a blogger, writer, and wine enthusiast.
 She had an overwhelming desire to start a magazine.
 A tactile, not-online magazine.
 She had no idea where to start besides with a concept and to start writing.
 She reached out to a few friends for some guidance, and a few months later, she had contributors, a launch party and an actual magazine.
 And guess what — her first issue is sold out.
 She took a risk, reached out to her network, and it was a fabulous success.
 She’s working on issue two right now.
 You never know where these types of things will take you.
 Other tactile magazines like Anthology and Kinfolk have ended up on the shelves of Anthropologie.
 But you have to have one before they’ll consider putting it on their shelves — so get to work!

 Another example — My line of tees, MANIFESTO.
 That was a huge financial investment for me.
 I had an idea I thought was good, I took a risk, and went with it.
 I designed and bought a ton of t-shirts, worked hard to get the word out, and hoped I wasn’t going to end up with a stack of 200 evolve tees to wear for the rest of my life.
 I didn’t know if they would sell or not!
 I believed they would, I believed in myself, in the idea, and I went for it.
-Each month’s tee has sold out or is close to selling out, and six months later, I partnered with bareMinerals for the current shirt (receive a free lip gloss with each Moxie tee purchase!).
+Each month’s tee has sold out or is close to selling out, and six months later, I partnered with bareMinerals on a shirt.
 I would have never been able to partner with such an amazing company if I hadn’t started up my own project, took the risk, and went for it six months ago.

 THINGS TO NOTE